DataTalksClub/podcast-summary-generation/README.md

 #Evaluate the timestamp chunks related to the topics using LLMs.
 python main_new_chunking.py  --input episode.md --output episode_timestamps.md

+#Evaluate the timestamp chunks related to the topics using LLMs OpenAI.
+python main_new_openai_chunking.py  --input episode.md --output episode_timestamps_openai.md

 # Divide the chunks included in the markdown file (episode_timestamps.md) into multiple chunk files inside the chunks folder.
 python divide_chunks.py